East Community Learning Center: History

 The campus on Brittain Road opened in September 1955.
 The building replaced the previous home of East High School on Martha Avenue, which was rechristened as Goodyear Junior High School, later as Goodyear Middle School, and finally as the East Community Learning Center—Goodyear Campus in 2010.

 From August 2008 to September 2010, students were temporarily relocated to the decommissioned Central-Hower High School, while the East High School building was renovated and expanded.
 The building reopened September 1, 2010 as the East Community Learning Center (ECLC).
 For the beginning of the 2010–2011 school year the building accommodated grades 9–12, though an addition to the ECLC building was completed by January 2011 and added students in grades 7 and 8 from the former Goodyear Middle School.

-Around September to October of 2025, the building started its demolition.
+Around September to October 2025, the building started its demolition.
 And Akron Public Schools has been given around 1.6 million dollars to do so.

 The building seems to have been auctioned off on August 21, 2019, According to Kiko Auctions.